AryanGupta99/Chatbot/data/kb/02_disk_storage_upgrade.md

 **Note:** If C: Drive is not visible under My Computer, you can check it by:
 - Start > Run > Type "C:" > OK

-## Step 3: Storage Upgrade Options
+## If You Still Need More Space: Storage Upgrade Plans

-If after cleanup the disk is still showing red or you need more space, here are the available storage upgrade plans:
+After trying the cleanup steps above, if your disk is still showing red or you need more space, we offer these storage upgrade plans:

 ### Storage Upgrade Pricing
 - **200GB** – $120/Month